-Browne Jacobson Mowbray House Cattle Meadow Road Nottingham NG2 1BJ
+Browne Jacobson Mowbray House Cattle Meadow Road

+Nottingham NG2 1BJ

-GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2023

-The Governors present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2021.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2023.
 The annual report serves the purpose of both trustees' report and a directors' report under company law.

-The trust operates a special needs academy for pupils aged 3 -19.
-Places are offered to pupils within the Reading Borough Council local authority as well as to those pupils from surrounding Local Authorities.
-In the academic year the school was funded for 175 places.
+The trust operates a special needs academy for pupils aged 3 - 19.
+Places are offered to pupils within the Reading Borough Council local authority as well as to those pupils from surrounding Local Authorities with EHCP, school admissions are not subject to a catchment area.
+All of admissions are handled by Reading Borough Council.
+A change of school or placement is requested through the Annual Review process.
+Before a child is able to attend The Avenue School, the Local Authority must agree that The Avenue School are an appropriate school for the child.
+In the academic year the school was funded for 190 places.